fortyninemaps/karta/README.md

 ##FORMATS

-*geo_tools* attempts to provide a basic working interface to several of common file formats.
+*Karta* attempts to provide a basic working interface to several of common file formats.
 Currently partially supported are:

 - vector
     - ASCII tables (XYZ)